commonbreed/LuaScout/README.md

 | Local var   | **camelCase**, no whitespace, no hyphenation        |

 ### Dependencies
 The only dependency of LuaScout is [PLTHook](https://github.com/kubo/plthook), a library for modifying the Procedure Linkage Table of ELF-format executables and libraries across many operating systems and microarchitectures.

+### IMPORTANT NOTICE
+As is inferred from the dependency on PLTHook, this library can only hook to Lua functions located within the PLT.
+If functions have been inlined (for example), this library will serve no purpose.